 Observations, let's make observations, observation, that means noticing...

-I can notice with my tongue, I can notice with tongue, with my tongue, with my tongue: tasting! $\nabla \nabla (stick \ your \ tongue)$ out at the end)
+I can notice with my tongue, I can notice with tongue, with my tongue, with my tongue: tasting! $\nabla \nabla (stick \ your \ tongue)$

 Observations, let's make observations, observation, that means noticing...